LiberlandHacker/OSSP-CS/Term-04/dl/license/README.md

 * ❌ Schedule driving test with DPS office.
 * 🟢 Confirm driving test arrangements with boss.
 * 🟢 Wait 30+ days since aquiring your learner's permit.
-* 🔴 Pass the driving test at the DPS office
+* 🔴 Pass the driving test at the DPS office.